 The court of appeal found the EIR for a master planned community sufficient because it adequately described and analyzed impacts of the proposed project, which included a university, and was not required to consider the speculative possibility that the university would never be built.
 Environmental Council of Sacramento v.
-County of Sacramento, No. C076888 (3rd Dist., March 2, 2020)
+County of Sacramento, 45 Cal.App.5th 1020 (2020).

 The proposed project consisted of a master planned community, including residential, office, retail, and a 224-acre university campus.
 At the time the EIR was prepared, no specific university had been identified for the site.
-The EIR explained that, due to the long-term nature of the project, actual buildout of the university could not be predicted with precision.
+The EIR explained that, due to the long-term nature of the project, the timing of buildout of the university could not be predicted.
 Plaintiffs challenged the project on numerous grounds under CEQA.

 Adequacy of Project Description and Impacts Analysis